reslp/phylociraptor/README.md

 # phylociraptor - Rapid phylogenomic tree calculator

-This pipeline helps to create phylogenomic trees using different alignment, trimming and tree reconstruction methods.
+This pipeline creates phylogenomic trees for a specified set of species using different alignment, trimming and tree reconstruction methods.
 It is very scalable and runs on Linux/Unix machines and servers as well as HPC clusters.
-Phylociraptor automatically downloads user-specified genomes available on NCBI and combines them with newly sequenced genomes.
-It uses BUSCO to identify single-copy orthologs, which are filtered, aligned, trimmed and subjected to phylogenetic inference.
+Phylociraptor automatically downloads genomes available on NCBI and combines them with additional specified genomes provided by the user.
+It uses BUSCO to identify single-copy orthologs which are filtered, aligned, trimmed and subjected to phylogenetic inference.

 ## Prerequisites
-The pipline was designed in such a way that it can run desktop computers (although this is discouraged), solitary linux servers or large HPC clusters.
+Phylociraptor was designed in such a way that it can run on desktop computers (although this is discouraged), solitary linux servers or large HPC clusters.
 Depending on the system setup, requirements are different:

 Local computer or solitary server:

 - Linux or MacOS operating system
 - globally installed singularity 3.4.1+
-- Miniconda or Aanaconda
+- Miniconda or Anaconda
 - installed snakemake 5.19.3+ (eg. in an anaconda environment)

 On a cluster: